 Federal Grants.
 The City receives annual federal grant monies from the FAA through the Airport Improvement Program ("AIP").
 These funds are not included in the calculation of Gross Airport Revenues.
 AIP grants received by the City are either entitlement (determined by formula) or discretionary (determined by FAA prioritization of projects across the nation as a whole).
-Between Fiscal Year 2013 and Fiscal Year 2022, the City received a total of \$87.6 million in AIP grants through entitlement/discretionary funds.
-Albuquerque Sunport and Double Eagle II received funds for projects related to the rehabilitation and construction of taxiways, perimeter security fencing and for the purchase of two electric shuttle buses and charging stations at the Sunport.
-In addition to the above AIP grants, in Fiscal Year 2022, the Sunport and Double Eagle II airports received funds for projects related to the rehabilitation of the terminal building concrete and for the purchase of two additional electric shuttle buses and charging stations at the Sunport.
-In Fiscal Year 2022, the Sunport and Double Eagle II airports also received \$19,377,601 and \$59,000 respectively in Federal American Rescue Plan Act (ARPA) funding which is helping fund operational and maintenance costs at both airports.
+Between Fiscal Year 2019 and Fiscal Year 2023, the City received a total of \$41 million in AIP grants through entitlement/discretionary funds.
+The Albuquerque International Sunport received funds for projects related to the rehabilitation and construction of taxiways, terminal and apron concrete reconstruction and expansion projects, two electric shuttle buses and charging stations, and passenger boarding bridge rehabilitation upgrades with new HVAC and electrical service components and the Double Eagle II airport received funds to upgrade portions of the perimeter security fence.
+In addition to AIP funds, between Fiscal Year 2019 and 2023 the Sunport and Double Eagle II airports also received \$45,827,168.00 and \$185,162.00 respectively in Federal Relief funds through the Coronavirus Aid, Relieve, and Economic Security Act (CARES), Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA), and the American Rescue Plan Act (ARPA) funding which is helping fund operational and maintenance costs at both airports.